How To Use High Contrast in Windows 11

 High contrast mode can be used along with other accessibility settings such as Magnifier, keyboard shortcuts, custom mouse pointers/text cursors, custom icons, and large print sizes/display scaling.
 The only display setting that may be adversely affected by high contrast mode is invert screen, though high contrast mode often looks similar to an inverted screen so many users find that they don’t need to invert their screen to read text.

-When I was using high contrast mode at my tech internship, I discovered that my device looked better at a lower resolution than it did with the default color scheme/display, which made it easier for me to use programs with larger display scaling/magnification.
+When I was using high contrast mode at my tech internship, I preferred to enable a lower display resolution for my monitor/computer screen, which made it easier for me to use programs with larger display scaling and magnification.

 Related links